Hospital cover can be used in your tax return to avoid paying the Medicare Levy Surcharge. We explain all you need to know on this page.

-To make tax time easier, health funds now send all your health insurance info for tax purposes to the ATO for you.
+To make tax time easier, health funds send all your health insurance info for tax purposes to the ATO for you.
 If you do your tax online or through an accountant, your info will be ready for you there.
-You don’t need to do anything.

-We send your tax statements to the ATO for the financial year in the second week of July, so you can get cracking on your tax return then.
+We send your tax statements to the ATO for the financial year by the third week of July, so you can get cracking on your tax return then.

 This statement shows the total amount you’ve paid for health insurance this financial year (along with any Australian Government Rebate that you’ve received as a reduced premium).